milvinae/hcdp/Community Brainstorming/README.md

----
-name: Community Brainstorming
-about: A form for the community to propose ideas for the HYDRO ecosystem

----

-**PLEASE MAKE NOTE THAT THIS IS A FORM FOR PROPOSING IDEAS, NOT FOR INCLUSION TO THE HCDP**

-Ideas that become viable may be sent up the chain to the HCDP in due course.
+# The Hydro Community

+The [Hydro Community GitHub](https://github.com/HydroCommunity) has been created as a place to discuss and refine ideas for the HCDP.

+Please see the [Medium post](https://medium.com/@HydroCommunity/introducing-the-hydro-community-github-51c6228a3d52) for details.